Leading People and Teams

 What you learn

-This module will explore concepts related to motivation, employee engagement and the application of influence, power and politics within the complex contemporary health and social care environment.
-Coaching and mentoring and other areas related to developing the leader and managing diversity as well as group dynamics, followership and leadership behaviour will all inform your learning.
+This module will explore concepts related to team effectiveness, motivation, employee engagement and creating cultures of psychological safety within the complex contemporary health and social care environment.
+Group dynamics, followership and leadership behaviour will all inform your learning.

 General areas covered